GPUOpen-Tools/radeon_gpu_analyzer/documentation/source/help_manual.rst

 Creating a Project
 """"""""""""""""""
 RGA Project is a vehicle that can contain any number of OpenCL™ source files (.cl), together with a set of build settings.
-When you build the project, the OpenCL™ source files are being compiled and linked together into a single HSA Code Object binary.
+When you build the project, the OpenCL™ source files are being compiled and linked together into a single Code Object binary.

 RGA will automatically create for you the project when you add or create a file in the Home Page.